Fujifilm X-T2 versus Olympus E-M5 II

-If the number of relative strengths (bullet points above) is taken as a guide, the E-M5 II comes out slightly ahead of the X-T2 (7 : 6 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the number of relative strengths (bullet points above) is taken as a guide, the E-M5 II emerges as the winner of the match-up (8 : 6 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the X-T2 and the E-M5 II in practical situations.
-At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the X-T2 or the E-M5 II handle or perform in practice.
+User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is where reviews by experts come in.
-The table below summarizes the assessments of some of the best known camera review sites.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Fujifilm X-T2 (⇒ rgt)||HiRec||86/100 Gold||4.5/5||5/5||5/5||2016||1,599||latest||check|